Decoding the Signs: Understanding Secure Attachment in Adults

 What is Secure Attachment?

 Secure attachment, the cornerstone of healthy relationships, stems from consistent and responsive caregiving in early childhood.
-Children with secure attachments learn that their caregivers are reliable sources of comfort and support, fostering a sense of safety and trust.
+That's why children with secure attachments learn that their caregivers are reliable sources of comfort and support, fostering a sense of safety and trust.
 This translates into adulthood as a capacity for healthy emotional regulation, effective communication, and strong interpersonal bonds.
 Individuals with secure attachment feel comfortable expressing their needs and emotions, and they are equally comfortable receiving support from others.
 They have a positive view of themselves and others, leading to greater resilience and emotional stability.

 Key Signs of Secure Attachment in Adults: